charleskoffler/clprolf/README.md

 A compiler exists, written with Antlr4 in java, which start from a java 8 grammar(antlr4-grammars).
 The simol compiler parse simol code(.simo source files), and java code included(java 8).
 He stops when a syntax error is met, simol or java.
 It does not, actually, deal with semantic analysis of simol, nor java.
-Semantic analysis of simol is not so important, it's only about: rewo and information, checking is there are no methods. simu_rewo and simu_alfoc, it have to contain methods. with_compat, check if the type is an interface, and checks about presence of with_compat when needed The compiler generates java code, if all is ok.
+Semantic analysis of simol is not so important, it's only about: real_world_obj and information, checking is there are no methods. simu_real_world_obj and simu_comp_worker, it have to contain methods. with_compat, check if the type is an interface, and checks about presence of with_compat when needed The compiler generates java code, if all is ok.
 Then you have to use javac on the generated java code, in order to obtain executables with bytecode.